pknell/cloud-formation-daily-test/blog-cf.md

 you to easily create additional similar environments for purposes such as development, testing, and quality assurance.
 These test environments are not necessarily always needed--sometimes they're only needed during daytime hours, or sometimes only during certain project phases.
-Using the template files to remove/restore your environment is not the only way to cut nightly costs--there's also scheduled auto-scaling groups, and an [instance scheduler tool](https://aws.amazon.com/answers/infrastructure-management/instance-scheduler/).
+Using the template files to remove/restore your environment is not the only way to cut nightly costs--there's also [scheduled autoscaling groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/schedule_time.html), and an [instance scheduler tool](https://aws.amazon.com/answers/infrastructure-management/instance-scheduler/).
  However, maintaining the templates is unquestionably useful for testing infrastructure changes without much risk of impacting your other environments.
-How will you know that the template your wrote and used today will still work when you may only need it months from now?
+How will you know that the template you wrote and used today will still work when you need it again months from now?
 A simple daily test should give you that confidence and notify you if anything breaks.
  So, how can we set up daily CF stack creation and removal?
 Answer: Lambda + CloudWatch Rules.
 This blog works through understanding a template that sets up this kind of daily test.

-For the sake of an example CF stack, we are using the [Docker for AWS Community Edition](https://docs.docker.com/docker-for-aws/#quickstart) as the CF template that's being tested, but the idea is that you would use your own project's template instead.
+For the sake of having an example CF stack, we are using the [Docker for AWS Community Edition](https://docs.docker.com/docker-for-aws/#quickstart) as the CF template that's being tested, but the idea is that you would use your own project's template instead.

 The image below depicts the entire setup, and we'll walk through how to run and understand the template